Welcome to today's edition of the Rush 24-7 podcast.

 In addition to that, the whole platform was nothing more than a propaganda thing for Mahmoud.

-He might say so, because he knows how to court uh Americans who have this this I wonder what they think of me today.
+He might say so because he knows how to court Americans who have this.

 I wonder what they think of us.

-He might have been one of the original terrorists that kidnapped, involved in the kidnapping and holding of the uh American hostages during the Carter administration.
+He might have been one of the original terrorists that kidnapped, involved in the kidnapping and holding of the American hostages during the Carter administration.

-He is, of course, uh has denied this.
+He, of course, has denied this.

-Uh but I I don't know.
+But I don't know.

 Oh, it's so rude.